muhammad-fiaz/textspace/Readme.md

   <img src="assets/icons/AppIcon.appiconset/Icon-83.5@2x.png" alt="TextSpace Logo">
 </p>

 TextSpace is a powerful Electron-based text editor designed specifically for coding and development.
-It is built using React, Vite, and TypeScript to provide a seamless and productive IDE-like experience for developers.
+It is built using React, Webpack, and TypeScript to provide a seamless and productive IDE-like experience for developers.
 Whether you're a beginner or an experienced programmer, TextSpace will help you write, edit, and organize your code efficiently.

 ## Contributing